idanhuang/Leetcode/2021 tracker.md

   - [637]Average of Levels in Binary Tree, Easy
   - [622]Design Circular Queue, Medium
   - [641]Design Circular Deque, Medium
+  - [1812]Determine Color of a Chessboard Square, Easy
 * 4/3
   - [323]Number of Connected Components in an Undirected Graph, Medium
   - [200]Number of Islands, Medium